LesFerch/DesktopPic/README.md

 - You can run multiple copies of DesktopPic to have more than one slideshow on your desktop (on any monitor).
 - DesktopPic always maintains the original picture's aspect ratio.
 - DesktopPic does not do a full screen slideshow (that capability is already built into Windows 7 and above).
 - The Stamp feature provides the same result as if you edited your wallpaper using an image editing program.
-It just makes the process easier and more fun.
+It just makes the process easier and more fun (and easy to undo).
 - The Stamp feature is multi-monitor aware on Windows 8 and above.

 # How to Use (Slideshow)